Joe Casey: Career

 Starting his professional writing career at Marvel Comics, Casey wrote for several titles, including Cable, The Incredible Hulk and Uncanny X-Men.
 He is also the co-creator of the superhero America Chavez.

 Casey wrote many titles for Wildstorm, like the highly experimental Automatic Kafka with artist Ashley Wood.
 Casey took over Wildcats and gave the series a new direction, moving it from the superhero genre to incorporate elements of corporate espionage.
 He wrote a Mister Majestic series with artist Ed McGuiness, after which they subsequently collaborated on Adventures of Superman, which Casey wrote for three years.

 Casey wrote 2005's Avengers: Earth's Mightiest Heroes limited series and its sequel for Marvel Comics.
-Since 2001 Casey has produced creator-owned work through Image Comics, including Gødland, Codeflesh, Nixon's Pals, Charlatan Ball, Doc Bizarre, M.D., Officer Downe.
+Since 2001 Casey has produced creator-owned work through Image Comics, including Gødland, Codeflesh, Nixon's Pals, Charlatan Ball, Doc Bizarre, M.D., and Officer Downe.
 He also wrote a revamp of the original Youngblood miniseries by Rob Liefeld, called Maximum Youngblood.
 As well as discussing the ending of Gødland, Charlatan Ball and Nixon's Pals, he mentioned that Codeflesh would be returning.

 Casey was featured in a 2006 documentary about the 1990s comic boom and bust called Adventures Into Digital Comics.

-Casey is a member of the Man of Action collective of creators (with Joe Kelly, Duncan Rouleau, Steven T. Seagle), who created the series Ben 10, airing on Cartoon Network.
+Casey is a member of the Man of Action collective of creators (with Joe Kelly, Duncan Rouleau, and Steven T. Seagle), who created the Ben 10 franchise.
 They also created the show Generator Rex, which also ran for two seasons on Cartoon Network.
-They are producers and story editors on the shows Ultimate Spider-Man and Marvel's Avengers Assemble airing on Disney XD.
+Man of Action's members were producers and story editors on the shows Ultimate Spider-Man and Avengers Assemble, both airing on Disney XD.
 Casey also co-created the animated property Disco Destroyer with Scott Mosier and Jim Mahfood.